 (a) Tentative Selection.
 Based on the priority ranking, NRCS will notify an affected landowner of tentative acceptance into the program.

 (b) Effect of notice of tentative selection.
 The notice of tentative acceptance into the program does not bind NRCS or the United States to enroll the proposed project in WRP, nor does it bind the landowner to continue with enrollment in the program.
-The notice informs the landowner of NRCS' intent to continue the enrollment process on their land unless otherwise notified by the landowner.
+The notice informs the landowner of NRCS' intent to continue the enrollment process on Start Printed Page 2333their land unless otherwise notified by the landowner.

 (c) Acceptance and effect of offer of enrollment.

 (1) Easement.
 For applications requesting enrollment through an easement, an option agreement to purchase will be presented by NRCS to the landowner, which will describe the easement area; the easement compensation amount; the easement terms and conditions; the landowner's obligations if the land is sold before restoration to an ineligible landowner; and other terms and conditions for participation that may be required by NRCS as appropriate.
 The landowner accepts enrollment in the WRP by signing the option agreement to purchase.
 NRCS will continue with easement acquisition activities after the property has been enrolled.